-We teach a two year rolling curriculum programme for Years 1 and 2, Years 3 and 4, and Years 5 and 6.
+To enable the curriculum to be well-planned and progressive in a school where year groups have to be mixed, we teach a two-year rolling curriculum programme for Years 1 and 2, Years 3 and 4, and Years 5 and 6.

-The school will follow the Local Authority’s prescribed Agreed Syllabus for R.E. and the scheme of work for PSHE.
+The school follows the Local Authority’s prescribed Agreed Syllabus for R.E. and the scheme of work for PSHE.

-Children in the Foundation Stage continue to follow the EYFS curriculum 2014.
+Children in the Foundation Stage continue to follow the EYFS curriculum.

 Our Long Term Curriculum Overviews for each year group can be viewed under the Curriculum Overview tab.